d-bl/GroundForge-help/docs/Download.md

 may apply to:
 * a diagram as scalable vector image from
-* a template for an [Inkscape plugin](/inkscape-bobbinlace/) (o the "pattern definition" panel on the all-in-one page)
+* a template for an [Inkscape plugin](/inkscape-bobbinlace/) (on the "pattern definition" panel on the all-in-one page)

 Templates
 ---------